Graphs is a tool for viewing statistics on sales and impressions of your products.

 -

-We take all the products of sellers that fall into the category and price segment of your product.
+We take all the products that fall into the category and price segment of your product.

 -